Freewifi-100/End-to-End-Data-Pipeline-for-Job-Market-Analysis/README.md

 End-to-End-Data-Pipeline-for-Job-Market-Analysis
 │
-├── airflow/                # Airflow DAGs for orchestration ├── database/               # Database connection configs and utilities ├── databricks/             # Code in databricks notebooks for controlling jobs and transformations ├── scraper/                # Job scraping scripts
+├── airflow/                # Airflow DAGs for orchestration ├── analyse/                # Jupyter notebooks for data analysis and visualization ├── database/               # Database connection configs and utilities ├── databricks/             # Code in databricks notebooks for controlling jobs and transformations ├── scraper/                # Job scraping scripts